itchief/SimpleChatbot/README.md

-# Simple chatbot for website on pure JavaScript
+# Simple chatbot for website in pure JavaScript